Review the Rules of the Casino

 - Management reserves the right to pay winnings in the form of a casino check.

-- Must be at least 18 years old to play bingo and 21 years old to play casino games.
+- Must be 18 years old to play bingo and 21 years old to play casino games.

 - Any banned, self-restricted or illegal guests are required to forfeit jackpots and prizes, and will be removed from the property.

-- Players are responsible for all personal property and gambling devices (chips, tickets, money, player cards, machine credits, etc.).
-PHC Management is under no obligation to research, refund or replace any lost, stolen or abandoned item.
+- Players are responsible for all personal property (chips, tickets, player cards, machine credits, etc.) and PHC Management is under no obligation to research, refund or replace any lost, stolen or abandoned item.

-- Intoxicated guests will not be allowed to gamble and may be asked to leave.
+- Intoxicated guests will not be allowed to game and may be asked to leave.